phnk/Driving-Env/README.md

 [<img src="https://github.com/GerardMaggiolino/Driving-Env/blob/master/demo/Driving-v1-Screenshot.png" height=300 width=300>](https://github.com/GerardMaggiolino/Driving-Env/blob/master/demo/Driving-v1-Example.mov)

 **Drive towards a randomly placed target, with an obstacle in-between**.

-Reaching the target yields 20 reward, colliding with the obstacle is -20.
+Reaching the target is 20 reward, colliding with the obstacle is -20.
 Moving away or towards the target at each step provides reward equal to the difference in Euclidean distance from the previous step.
 When the car is too close to the obstacle, reward